IR-2016-109, Aug. 19, 2016

 Nominations of qualified individuals may be made by letter and received from organizations or the individuals themselves.
-Applicants should complete the ETAAC application and include a short statement of interest along with a resume.
+Applicants should complete the ETAAC application (PDF) and include a short statement of interest along with a resume.
 Applicants should describe and document their qualifications, past and current affiliations, and dealings with cybersecurity and electronic tax administration.
 More information is available on Apply for Membership on IRS.gov.

 ETAAC members are drawn from substantially diverse backgrounds.
 ETAAC is a federal advisory committee established by the Internal Revenue Service Restructuring and Reform Act of 1998.